north-road/slyr/docs/src/user_guide/tools.md

 1. In the **QGIS** `Processing Toolbox`, click on `SLYR` ▶️ `Annotations` ▶️ `Convert annotations`.
-2. In the `Input layer`, browse to the location of the *.X* file.
+2. In the `Input layer`, select the annotation layer from within the Geodatabase.
-3. Under `Element field`, select which field contains the label text from the dropdown.
+3. Under `Element field`, select which field contains the annotation content.
+This is usually the `ELEMENT` field.
 4. Click `Run`.
-   ???not sure what happens then???
+The tool will convert the annotations from the annotation class and add to the current QGIS project as map annotations.

 > This tool is available only with the SLYR full license.
 ***
---->

 ## ArcGIS Pro